Related Policies and Additional References:

 Students who are seeking a medical exemption must submit a note from their clinic.
 Per state law, it must be signed by a medically licensed MD or DO and it must clearly state the reason why you are not able to receive the vaccine.
 The note is only valid for one year and must be re-submitted the next year if necessary.

 Students who choose to seek an exemption to the meningitis vaccination for reason of conscience must submit the affidavit for exemption from the Texas Department of State Health Services (DSHS) to our office.
 Information on obtaining this form can be found online at this link: https://www.dshs.texas.gov/immunize/school/exemptions.aspx.
 It may take up to two weeks to receive the DSHS Vaccine Exemption form by mail, so plan accordingly.
-This form must be submitted to the Student Health Center at least 10 days prior to the first class day or one week prior to a scheduled Zaragoza session.
+The original exemption form must be submitted to the Student Health Center at least 10 days prior to the first class day or one week prior to a scheduled Rattler Orientation session.
 The original form is required in our office.
 We cannot, by Texas law, accept a photocopy of the form.

-The form must be mailed or hand-delivered to:
+The original medical exemption form must be mailed or hand-delivered to:

 St. Mary’s University